michalwarchol/michalwarchol/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on color wheel project
+- 🔭 I’m currently working on facebook clone project
-- 🌱 I’m currently learning TypeScript
+- 🌱 I’m currently learning GraphQL
 - 🤔 I’m looking for help with my first job :joy:
 - 💬 Ask me about anything